tunmsk/nextgen-facebook/readme.txt

 = Changelog / Release Notes =

-**Version 8.33.6-dev5 (2016/07/19)**
+**Version 8.33.6-rc1 (2016/07/20)**

 Official announcement: N/A

 * *New Features*
 	* None
 * *Improvements*
-	* None
+	* Refined the user list, when selecting a default author, to include only authors, editors, and admins.
 * *Bugfixes*
 	* None
 * *Developer Notes*
+	* Updated the qTip2 JavaScript / CSS library files from v2.2.1 to v3.0.3.
 	* Added a check for WP_Error when requesting a URL from WordPress, in case an error object is returned instead of a URL string.
-	* Updated the qTip2 JavaScript / CSS library files from v2.2.1 to v3.0.3.
-	* Replaced get_term_by() function calls by get_term() to circumvent and apparent bug in that function.
-	* Added the taxonomy slug in term $mod array (cast as a string).
+	* Added the term taxonomy slug in term $mod array (cast as a string).
-	* Refined the user list to include only authors, editors, and admins when selecting a default author.
+	* Replaced get_term_by() function calls by get_term() when requesting a term ID.

 **Version 8.33.5-1 (2016/07/17)**